By Linda Pashaj

 Why is it important to use a channel manager?

 While it’s possible to manage your inventory by connecting to each channel’s extranet, and manually update availability, rates, and inventory, it’s not very efficient and it’s also prone to errors.
 With a channel manager, you can save time, get more bookings, and distribute room inventory easily.

 The following are the top reasons to use channel management technology:

 A Channel Manager puts your property in front of more travelers than ever before.
 Since it’s relatively simple to connect to a new booking site, there’s a low investment of time and resources to push your inventory.
 This means that properties of all sizes can now access new, global regions and segments (corporate/leisure/group) that were difficult to access via manual channel management.

 Multiple booking sources means more visibility – and ultimately, more bookings.
 This leads to higher occupancy, especially in times of low demand when it’s needed the most.

 Channel Managers create new ways to sell existing inventory, resulting in a higher return on your investment in both your sales and marketing efforts.
 With pooled inventory, advanced rates with discounts or non-refundable rates, and upsell integrations, hotels optimize revenue management with smart pricing strategies.

 Another way to sell a room is by using shared inventory, which is when you sell the same room under multiple room types.
 An example of this would be selling a room as either a dorm room or a private single room.
 Of course, the risks here are selling the same room twice.
-By listing shared inventory via a Channel Manager, the system automatically ensures that any linked room will never be sold twice.
-This option gives you more ways to sell the same room to different types of travelers without the risk of overbooking.
+By listing shared inventory via a hotel Channel Manager, the system automatically ensures that any linked room will never be sold twice.

 Real-time update also improves search performance on OTAs, which rank properties higher if they have real-time updates of ARI.
 When content is accurate and updated, properties enjoy better positioning in search results, leading to higher ROI.